A $b$-symplectic slice theorem: Introduction

 is a symplectic $H$-space and can be chosen such that there is an $H$-invariant neighbourhood $\mathcal{U}$ of $z$ in $M$, an $H$-invariant neighbourhood $\mathcal{U}'$ of $[e, 0,0]$ in $Y^H_{z}$ and an equivariant symplectomorphism $\phi: \mathcal{U} \rightarrow \mathcal{U}'$ satisfying $\phi(z)=[e, 0,0]$.
 Equipping the bundle $Y^H_{z}$ with coordinates $[k, \eta, v]$ for $k \in H, \eta \in \mathfrak{m}^{*}$ and $v \in V_z$, $H$ acts on $Y^H_{z}$ as $h\cdot[k, \eta, v]=[h\cdot k, \eta, v]$. \end{theorem}

-In the case that the action is symplectic, the symplectic form on the quotient bundle is called the MGS-normal form\footnote{MGS for Marle \cite{marle1985modele} and Guillemin-Sternberg \cite{GS}} and denoted by $\omega_{MGS}$.
+\begin{remark} { The symplectic form on the quotient bundle is called the MGS-symplectic form\footnote{MGS for Marle \cite{marle1985modele} and Guillemin-Sternberg \cite{GS}} and it is denoted by $\omega_{MGS}$.
+This symplectic form constructed as explained above admits an explicit expression in terms of the Lie algebra decomposition associated to the isotropy group (confer \cite{ortega2002symplectic}).
+A particularly important class of symplectic actions are Hamiltonian actions when the action comes associated with a moment map $\mu: M \to \mathfrak{h}^*$.
+In the Hamiltonian case, it is possible to describe the moment map for the group action as a splitting.} { Namely, the moment map $\mu: M \to \mathfrak{h}^*$ may be written as $ \mu([g, \gamma, v]) = Ad^{*}_{g} (\mu(p) + \gamma + \phi(v)), $ where $\phi: V \to \mathfrak{h}_x^*$ is the moment map for the slice representation. } \end{remark}

 In order to prove a $b$-symplectic analogue of Theorem \ref{symplecticslicetheorem}, we show that $b$-symplectic manifolds equipped with $b$-symplectic actions transverse to the symplectic foliation possess a finite cover which is a product.
 The slice theorem then reduces to a ``product slice theorem" modulo the action of a finite group.
 This linearized model has an additional invariant compared to the symplectic one: the modular period of the component of the critical hypersurface where the orbit lies.
 We will prove: